-Monterosso is your typical picturesque coastal village in Italy that has colourful rustic buildings along its sea front, a castle, cathedral, and most importantly a beautiful beach!
+Monterosso is your typical picturesque coastal village in Italy that has colourful rustic buildings along its seafront, a castle, cathedral, and most importantly a beautiful beach!
 The beach is the areas only sandy one and a natural draw for people visiting Cinque Terre.
-The town is famous for its lemon trees and anchovies and will provide a culinary surprise after your day realxing at the beach.
+The town is famous for its lemon trees and anchovies and will provide a culinary surprise after your day relaxing at the beach.

 20. Antibes France